FedericoSerafini/HLS-CNN/README.md

 # HLS-CNN
-Use of High Level Synthesis to create an hardware accellerator for a Convolutional Neural Network.
+High Level Synthesis of a trained Convolutional Neural Network for handwritten digit recongnition.